Tharani-Kasiselvam/CleanEase-frontend/README.md

 ***Functionality***
 **Front-End**
 &emsp;a.
-Created separate components for the login and registration forms.
+Created separate components for the *Login* and *Registration* forms.
 Registered data are stored in the MongoDB collections.
+Designed a *"Forget Password?*" page, where the user enters Email Id. *Account Recovery* Page created to reset New Password
 &emsp;b. *Axios POST* operation performed to generate/publish token string and to store the new password into DB.
 &emsp;c. *React Router DOM Provider* is used to route within pages.
 &emsp;d.
 Toast from *react-bootstrap* is used to pop-up messages (*toast*) on screen using the ToastContainer.